- Samoa was governed by New Zealand until its people voted for independence in 1961.

 Banking and finances

 Banks are found in Apia - Westpac, ANZ, and the Bank of the South Pacific.
 You can open a local bank account once you arrive in Samoa where monthly living allowances are paid into.
 You will find ATMs in town with an increasing number of shops also having EFTPOS machines.
 Some hotels/guest houses accept foreign credit cards.
-Local currency is the tala.
+The local currency is the tala.
 Visit oanda.com for current exchange rates.

 Cell phones and email